marekkarbarz/EntityFramework.Docs/entity-framework/ef6/selecting-entity-framework-runtime-version-for-ef-designer-models-ef6-onwards.md

 ## Targeting EF6.x

 You can choose EF6 from the 'Choose Your Version' screen to add the EF6 runtime to your project.
-Once you've added EF6, you’ll stop seeing this screen in the current project.
+Once you've added EF6, you?ll stop seeing this screen in the current project.

 EF6 will be disabled if you already have an older version of EF installed (since you can't target multiple versions of the runtime from the same project).
 If EF6 option is not enabled here, follow these steps to upgrade your project to EF6: